 Real estate transfer taxes are separate from recording fees, mortgage fees, or title fees.
 You'll see them on a different line item on your closing documents.

-Because these taxes vary between states, and on a regional and local level, it's important that buyers and sellers work with an experienced real estate agent to ensure they understand this process completely before selling or purchasing a property.
+Because these taxes vary between states, and on a regional and local level, it's important that buyers and sellers work with an experienced local real estate agent to ensure they understand this process completely before selling or purchasing a property.

 Who Pays Transfer Taxes in Nevada: the Buyer or the Seller?